Vonng/pigsty/docs/PLAYBOOK.md

 # Playbook

-> Pigsty use ansible playbook to install modules on nodes.
+> Run idempotent playbooks to install modules on nodes.

 Playbooks are used in Pigsty to install [modules](ARCH#modules) on nodes.